Seattle Housing Authority offices will be closed on Monday, May 27, to observe Memorial Day.

 - Race and Social Justice Guiding Questions - SHA employees are encouraged to consider these race and social justice questions when making day-to-day decisions in their work team.

-- Race and Social Justice Toolkit - SHA has developed this structured, 8 step process based on the City of Seattle's Racial Equity Toolkit to support employees in checking proactively for the race and social impacts of SHA polices, procedures and practices.
+- Race and Social Justice Toolkit - SHA has developed this structured, 6 step process based on the City of Seattle's Racial Equity Toolkit to support employees in checking proactively for the race and social impacts of SHA policies, procedures and practices.

-- Race and Social Justice Questions in the SHA Budget Process - All SHA departments responded to these questions when requesting adds or cuts to their 2019 budget.
-SHA is also incorporating race and social justice questions into our Moving to Work (MTW) planning, our agency project chartering process, and other key agency decision making processes.
+- Race and Social Justice Questions in the key SHA decision making process – Starting in 2018, all SHA departments have been asked how they considered race and social justice equity impacts of any proposed adds or cuts to their budget.
+SHA has also incorporated race and social justice questions into our Moving to Work (MTW) planning and our agency project chartering process.

-- RSJI Training for SHA Employees - All SHA employees complete a 4.5 hour RSJI Foundation training, which focuses on: the mission of SHA's Race and Social Justice Initiative; the difference between individual, institutional and systemic racism; the difference between explicit and implicit bias; reflection on individuals' early experiences with race; the past and curent impact of racist policies in U.S. housing and citizenship on our community; and the fole of all SHA employees and departments in working proactively for race and social justice equity.
+- RSJI Training for SHA Employees - All SHA employees complete a 4.5 hour RSJI Foundation training, which focuses on: the mission and purpose of the SHA's Race and Social Justice Initiative; the difference between individual, institutional and systemic racism, and between explicit and implicit bias; reflection on employees’ early experiences with race; the past and current impact of racist policies in U.S. housing and citizenship on the community that SHA exists to serve; and the role of SHA employees and departments in working proactively for race and social justice equity.
 In addition, SHA's Human Resources Department coordinates ongoing training for SHA employees on how to work proactively to advance race and social justice equity.

-For more information about the Race and Social Justice Initiative, please contact Tera Oglesby, Manager-Staff Career Development & the RSJI.
+For more information about the Race and Social Justice Initiative, please contact Tera Oglesby, Manager-Employee Career Development & the RSJI.